AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-26-the-method-of-least-squares.md

 We have four equations and two unknowns.
 We could perform row reduction, but since we only have two unknowns in this case ($x_1$ and $x_2$), we can also solve by substitution.

+{% aside %}
-> At this point, you should be asking yourself: Which two pairs of equations should we use to solve for $x_1$ and $x_2$?
+  At this point, you should be asking yourself: Which two pairs of equations should we use to solve for $x_1$ and $x_2$?
 Hang onto that thought—it's part of the issue of having more equations than unknowns.
 If we just had two equations and two unknowns, then we wouldn't run into this problem.
+{% endaside %}

 Let's rewrite the first equation in terms of $x_1$: